Deputy Chief Counsel

 - All qualification requirements must be met by the closing date of the announcement.

-- A one-year supervisory probationary period may be required.
+- One-year supervisory probationary period may be required.

 - Travel, transportation, and relocation expenses will not be paid.